bdeboe/isc-datafest/TUTORIAL.md

 dbt run
 ```

-Take a look at the table dbt_Workshop.WalmartState
+Take a look at the table `dbt_Workshop.WalmartState`.

+#### Exercise 3: using variables

-**Ex 3 - we will now work with input variables in our models.
-Create a file called WalmartStore.sql in /dbt/exercises/models/workshop with the following contents:**
+We will now work with input variables in our models.
+Create a third file called `WalmartStore.sql` in `dbt/exercises/models/workshop` with the following contents:

 ```SQL